Arsh1213/getting_started_with_javascript/Chapters/2_programming101.md

 In this chapter, you will learn the following basics of programming:
   - Why programming is more about thinking and less about typing
-  - Computer architecture and memory in context of program execution; compilation versus interpretation
+  - Computer architecture and memory in context of data types
-  - Data types, and why they are important
+  - Compilation versus Interpretation
-  - Some best practices of programming and software engineering
+  - Best practices of programming and software engineering

 While I will try my best to present the material in an objective fashion, it might get contaminated with my biases.
 Feel free to discard my opinions and form your own based on your experiences.